Barbara Biggs: Legal issues

 In 1977, Biggs was deported from Japan and on her return journey to Australia was intercepted at Tullamarine after authorities in Guam discovered she possessed two Australian passports in different names.
 In October 1978, Biggs pleaded guilty in Melbourne Magistrates' Court to "making a false statement when applying for an Australian passport, forging an application for a passport and uttering an application knowing it to be false".
 Biggs was fined $170 as a result of the charges, and ordered to pay $45 in costs.

 In September 1978, Biggs refused to join the Australian Tramway and Motor Omnibus Employees' Association trade union while working as a tram conductor in Melbourne.
 Public transport service was disrupted as unionized workers on the city's trams and buses refused to work, in support of the closed shop.
 As a result of the dispute, Biggs received death threats and the strike threatened to become nationwide.
 After weeks Biggs elected to take on a clerical role with the Transport Ministry, ending the industrial action.

-In 2011 Biggs defended her bed bug patent against a competitor, Tony Abrahams, who brought action against her in the Victorian Supreme Court.
-Both parties represented themselves.
-In his judgment, Judge Jessup said Mr Abrahams evidence was 'highly implausible' and that he had 'reservations as to the applicant's credibility'.
-Biggs retained her right to the patent unencumbered.
+In 2011, Tony Abrahams brought a case in the Federal Court of Australia against Barbara Biggs and her company, alleging misuse of confidential information and misleading conduct under the Trade Practices Act.
+The case centred around the use of Teflon in bed bug prevention products.
+While the court dismissed the breach of confidence claim, it found that certain claims made on Biggs’ product website were misleading or false.
+However, due to a procedural issue—specifically, that the claim was made in Abrahams’ personal name rather than his company’s—no damages were awarded.
+The legal error was later acknowledged by Abrahams’ lawyer, who waived outstanding legal fees in compensation.
+Biggs retained the rights to her patent.